T. M. Nallaswamy: Career

 TMN's political career began in 1952 when he contested in the Madras State Legislative Assembly election from Aravakurichi constituency which he lost to N. Rathina Gounder.

 TMN then served as president, District Board, Tiruchirappalli district (comprising the present Trichy, Ariyalur, Perambalur and Karur districts) from 1954 to 1957.
 During his tenure as MLA in 1962, TMN was chairman of Tamil Nadu Legislature House Committee on Estimates.

 He served as secretary, Tamil Nadu Sugarcane Growers Federation and was founder, Pugalur Sugarcane Growers Association, Trichy District.
 He also served as chairman, Tiruchirappalli District Co-operative Spinning Mills, Karur 1964 to 1967.

-TMN's mentor and guiding light was Chief Minister K.Kamaraj who trusted him for his personal integrity, sincerity and track record of efficiently implementing & delivering social development schemes for the people.
-Due to this Chief Minister K.Kamaraj nominated TMN as candidate in consecutive state legislature elections (1952, 1957, 1962, 1967) to serve the community.
+T. M. Nallaswamy was elected as an Indian National Congress candidate in the 1957, 1962 and 1967 state assemblies.